mixcloud/django-experiments/README.rst

 Experiments and Alternatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The experiment is manually created in your nexus admin.\*
+The experiment is manually created in your django admin.\*

 An experiment allows you to test the effect of various design
 alternatives on user interaction.
-Nexus Experiments is designed to work
+Django Experiments is designed to work
 from within django templates, to make it easier for designers.
 We begin
 by loading our module: